Scolca Black Label 2018

 Now how can I prove to you that this is amazing wine?
 Let’s try this:

 I’m now surrounded everyday by a collection of people training for the Master Sommelier exam.
-That’s interesting, but to me, not nearly as interesting as a really well-crafted bit of food and wine porn.
-But I digress.
-My point is that when poured blind, almost all of our future Master Somms called out, “Grand Cru Chablis.
+When poured blind, almost all of our future Master Somms called out, “Grand Cru Chablis.
 Flint, mineral, acidity, structure, subtle texture, firm, dry concentration, subtle citrus and apple, brine, subtle almonds and hazelnut, very long finish.”
 And then they taste again, and add “very, very long finish.”

 I can understand the confusion, and I’d like to use it to convince you to try a bottle.
 You like Grand Cru Chablis, heck, I like Grand Cru Chablis.
 And it’s getting more and more expensive.
 If this tastes anything like a Dauvissat Grand Cru Chablis (it doesn’t taste like Ravenneau, sadly), isn’t it worth the $35 ask price?

 I’d say yes, and I’d bet a tuna loin on it.
-Try just one, and it will be a summer-enhancing experience.
+Try just one, and it will be a dinner-enhancing experience.